kabirpatel1/workforce-simulation-hiring-analysis/README.md

 **Recommendation to the manager:** Do not proceed with hiring a second Junior Technician at this stage.
 The data shows the hire would produce no measurable improvement and cannot be justified by the simulation evidence.
 Instead, the following should be investigated before any hiring decision is made:

-1. **Reduce standard job service times** — through better tooling, training, or process standardisation, bringing mean service time below 1 hour to achieve a stable utilisation rate
+1. **Reduce standard job service times**: Through better tooling, training, or process standardisation, bringing mean service time below 1 hour to achieve a stable utilisation rate
-2. **Review the Senior's overflow threshold** — the current rule (queue > 3) may be too conservative, earlier Senior involvement could reduce backlog
+2. **Review the Senior's overflow threshold**: The current rule (queue > 3) may be too conservative, earlier Senior involvement could reduce backlog
-3. **Re-run the simulation** after implementing process changes to determine whether a second hire then produces a statistically significant improvement
+3. **Re-run the simulation**: After implementing process changes to determine whether a second hire then produces a statistically significant improvement

 ---